-Qualifying Interest Conservation Objective as per NPWS (2013c) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for this Qualifying Interest.
+Qualifying Interest Conservation Objective as per NPWS (2021a) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
+Adverse Effect 3.
+During periods of high rainfall, the public surface water drainage system overflows into the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
+This will not constitute an adverse effect, as the proposed development will not measurably increase the loading on the system.
+Therefore, mitigation measures are required to reduce the potential for adverse effects on this European site with regards to the Conservation Objectives for these Qualifying Interests.